GaryChengld/LearningAWS/DAV-C01-preparation.md

 * Amazon SQS provides short polling and long polling to receive messages from a queue.
 By default, queues use short polling.
 With short polling, Amazon SQS sends the response right away, even if the query found no messages.
 With long polling, Amazon SQS sends a response after it collects at least one available message, up to the maximum number of messages specified in the request.
 Amazon SQS sends an empty response only if the polling wait time expires.

 * Long polling makes it inexpensive to retrieve messages from your Amazon SQS queue as soon as the messages are available.
 Long polling helps reduce the cost of using Amazon SQS by eliminating the number of empty responses (when there are no messages available for a ReceiveMessage request) and false empty responses (when messages are available but aren't included in a response).
 When the wait time for the ReceiveMessage API action is greater than 0, long polling is in effect.
 The maximum long polling wait time is 20 seconds.

+* To manage large Amazon Simple Queue Service (Amazon SQS) messages, you can use Amazon Simple Storage Service (Amazon S3) and the Amazon SQS Extended Client Library for Java.
+This is especially useful for storing and consuming messages up to 2 GB.
+Unless your application requires repeatedly creating queues and leaving them inactive or storing large amounts of data in your queues, consider using Amazon S3 for storing your data.

+* Amazon SQS leverages the AWS cloud to dynamically scale, based on demand.
+SQS scales elastically with your application so you don't have to worry about capacity planning and pre-provisioning.
+For most standard queues (depending on queue traffic and message backlog), there can be a maximum of approximately 120,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue).

 #### API Gateway